-Nokia EOS said to be undergoing testing at AT&T as more possible spec details surfaceAlex Wagner - Deputy Managing Editor, News Desk
+Nokia EOS said to be undergoing testing at AT&T as more possible spec details surfaceAlex Wagner - Editorial Director of News and Content

 Rumors of a device codenamed the "Nokia EOS" began trickling out earlier this year, teasing a Windows Phone handset that would feature a "true" PureView camera similar to the 41-megapixel sensor found on the Nokia 808 PureView.
 We've haven't heard much about the device for a few months now, but that's changing today thanks to a new report with some fresh spec details.